MCFpy/mcf/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 Algorithm 2: Best Policy Score
 ------------------------------

-To use this method, set ``gen_method`` to ``best_policy_score``. **Note** that this is the default method.
+To opt for this method, set ``gen_method`` to ``best_policy_score``.
+Note that this is the **default method**.

-Very simply, this method assigns units to the treatment with the highest estimated potential outcome.
+This method simply assigns units to the treatment providing it the highest estimated potential outcome.
-This algorithm is computationally cheap, yet it lacks clear interpretability for the allocation rules, which makes it challenging for policymakers to adopt.
+This algorithm is computationally cheap, but comes with the downside of a low interpretability for the allocation rules.

 Example
 ~~~~~~~